nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ---
 # SG Courts Mobile App Use Guide
 Check your case files, court calendar, upcoming hearings, venue info online.
 For use with the Singapore Courts' eLitigation system.
-## Getting started
+## Setting started

 Thank you for showing your interest in the testing for the SG Courts Mobile App (“the App”).
 The App will be the focal point for the Judiciary’s e-services.
 The App allows for:

-- access to your case files;
+*  access to your case files;
-- access to your hearing calendar; and
+*  access to your hearing calendar; and
-- access to your upcoming hearing list.
+*  access to your upcoming hearing list.

 Future versions of the App will incorporate other E-services.
 For example, potentially the ability to take queue tickets remotely for hearings, or even to conduct selected hearings via video/teleconference.